Lorenz Hackenholt: Post-1946

-Hackenholt's brother, Theo, testified that in 1946 he saw him on the road from Dortmund to Gelsenkirchen.
-In 1961, the West German police were able to find Hermann Erich Bauer, who had been in the SS with Hackenholt.
-Bauer claimed that Hackenholt had definitely survived the war, because he had met him in 1946 near Ingolstadt, Bavaria, where he allegedly worked as a driver or courier.
-He also claimed that Hackenholt had become a slain Wehrmacht soldier named Jansen, Jensen or Johannsen and lived with a woman he had met in Trieste.
+Hackenholt's brother, Theo, testified that in 1946 he saw him on the road from Dortmund to Gelsenkirchen driving a vehicle.
+In 1961, West German Police interrogated Hackenholt's former colleague Hermann Erich Bauer, then serving a life sentence in Berlin.
+Bauer stated that Hackenholt had definitely survived the war, because he had met him in 1946 near Ingolstadt, Bavaria, where he allegedly worked as a driver or courier.
+Bauer stated that Hackenholt had assumed the identity of a dead Wehrmacht soldier named Jansen, Jensen or Johannsen and lived with a woman he had met in Trieste.
 The West German police conducted an investigation but were not able to locate Hackenholt, or to determine whether he might still be alive.
-West German investigators took seriously the reports that Hackenholt may still be at large: they searched the homes of his wife and mother, interrogated his former friends from the time of service in the SS.
+They searched the homes of his wife and mother and interrogated his former friends who had served with him in Poland.
 Archives and records of offences were examined, as well as numerous inquiries to potential witnesses to determine whether a driver named Jansen or similar was working in the Ingolstadt area.
-Up to 90,000 people have been tested.
+Up to 90,000 people were tested.
 Licence applications submitted near Ingolstadt between 1945 and 1947 had their contents compared with photos of Hackenholt and samples of his writing.
 However, several years of police searching did not produce any official results.
-British researcher Michael Tregenza spent many years exploring Hackenholt's postwar whereabouts and was repeatedly warned against looking for him.
+British researcher and historian Michael Tregenza spent many years exploring Hackenholt's postwar whereabouts and was repeatedly warned against looking for him.
 Tregenza believed that Hackenholt had survived the war and was living under a false name somewhere in Germany.